Shiakyim/C-Programming-Language/README.md

 This guide covers the basic concepts of C++ and will help you get started with the language.
 Happy coding! 😊
 ```

-## License and Copyright
+License & Copyright
 © 2025 Kyim Shia.
 All rights reserved.

-This project and its contents are the intellectual property of Kyim Shia.
-Unauthorized copying, distribution, modification, or use of this code and documentation, in whole or in part, without explicit permission is prohibited.
+This project is owned by Kyim Shia.
+Unauthorized use, distribution, or modification of any part of this code or documentation is prohibited.

-For licensing inquiries, please contact Kyimshia@outlook.com.
+For licensing inquiries, feel free to reach out to: Kyimshia@outlook.com.